 Cons

-• Who it’s for: Intermediate traders building repeatable strategies
+• Who it’s for: Beginners to Intermediate traders who want simplicity with guardrails

 RegulationTier-1 Regulated (FCA/ASIC/CySEC)